snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

 permalink: /blog/2019/08/13/snowplow-rdb-loader-r31-released-with-new-bad-rows/
 ---

-We are pleased to announce the release of [Snowplow RDB Loader R31][release] which adds a [new format of bad rows][bad-rows-rfc] and fixes a data quality issue with synthetic duplicates in RDB Shredder.
+We are pleased to announce the release of [Snowplow RDB Loader R31][release].
+This updates the format of bad rows emitted to a [new format][bad-rows-rfc], as part of a broader piece of work we have been undertaking to improve Snowplow's capabilities around bad row handling, debugging and recovery; and fixes a data quality issue with synthetic duplicates in RDB Shredder.

 Please read on after the fold for: